KenticoDevTrev/KX12To13Converter/readme.md

 1. Install `KX12To13Converter.Admin` Nuget Package on your Kentico Application
 2. Either install the `KX12To13Converter.Base` Nuget Package on your Kentico Application, OR clone down the KX12To13Converter.Base class library from this repository and include it in your solution and reference it on your Kentico Application (for easier debugging).
 3. You will probably also need to upgrade the `Kentico.Libraries library` to your KX12 instance Hotfix (since these packages depend on this library).
+4. Check KX12To13Converter.Admin, KX12To13Converter.Base, and KX12To13Converter.Shared for NuGet package updats.
-4. Rebuild your web application
+5. Rebuild your web application
-5. Log into Kentico as a Global Administrator
+6. Log into Kentico as a Global Administrator
-6. Go to Modules
+7. Go to Modules
-7. Search and edit `KX12 to 13 Converter`
+8. Search and edit `KX12 to 13 Converter`
-8. Go to `Sites` and add to your site.
+9. Go to `Sites` and add to your site.

 ## KX13 Kentico Application ("Mother"/"Admin")
 Once the upgrade is complete and your solution is hotfixed to at least 13.0.31, you can optionally install the [KX12To13Converter.KX13Receiver](https://www.nuget.org/packages/KX12To13Converter.KX13Receiver).
 Installing this will install/upgrade the exsiting KX12To13Converter module and allow you to re-convert and push pages from your KX12 instance to your KX13.